quzo81814351/notes/README.md

 - "Today's programming wisdom is to embrace the power of simplicity.
 Write code that's readable, maintainable, and concise.
 Always remember that 'Premature optimization is the root of all evil' as stated by Donald Knuth.
 Optimize for clarity first and refactor later when necessary.
 Also, understand that debugging is twice as hard as writing the code in the first place, so write it as clearly as you can to minimize future debug sessions.
 Lastly, automation and modularity are keystones of efficient programming; automate repetitive tasks and break complex systems into manageable modules."

 In essence: Keep it simple, avoid premature optimization, prioritize readability, plan for maintenance, automate whenever possible, and practice modular design.

+# 2024-02-24
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and correctness trump blindly chasing efficiency without data-driven insights."

+In more detail, this quote emphasizes that trying to make your code faster or more efficient before it's fully functional or before you have evidence of performance bottlenecks can lead to overly complex solutions, harder-to-maintain code, and may not even result in a net performance gain.
+Always prioritize good design and solid architecture, then refine where needed with actual performance metrics as guidance.